Python Integration

 - Modify the sidecar code in the Python extension

-- Run the training example:
+- Run the training example with the same

 How It Works